scala/scala-lang/_posts/2026-06-05-release-notes-3.8.4.md

 ### `:help` syntax for all compiler settings ([#26052](https://github.com/scala/scala3/pull/26052))

-You can now append `:help` to any compiler setting to see its documentation—not just a fixed subset as before.
+You can now append `:help` to any compiler setting to see its documentation — not just a fixed subset as before.
 This works wherever you pass compiler options, making it easier to discover available flags without leaving your workflow.

 With the Scala runner, add `:help` to a flag on the command line when running a script or project: